smcd253/reliable-file-transfer-tcp/zane/kernel_build_on_nodes.md

 4. Reboot, takes 5 minutes, check status in deterlab in browser, where the physical addresses are a the bottom of the page.
-The other commands are not necessary because we use a different node at each swap in.
+The other commands are not necessary because we use a different pc at each swap in.
 - sudo shutdown -r now
 - uname -r